karanchahal/Chatagram/README.md

 Now you have to start the client framework made in react, that is ,in the Chatagram-client repository.

 Head over there to complete the building process.

+# Users and Account information
+There is a file named ```users.json```.
+The chatbot uses this file as the bank's database and looks up the various details like account number, pincode etc .

+When testing out the bot, please refer to the the details in this file for logging in etc and email.
+One can change the email to test out the email service for account statement.

+This is done to prove that that the chatbot was constructed in such a way that the bank's operations can be easily plugged in with the use of API's with no substantial code change.

+# Contact
+Don't hesitate to ask for help to run the software.
+Contact at ```karanbleep@gmail.com```